MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

     openshift.io/support-url: https://maastrichtu-ids.github.io/dsri-documentation/help
 ```

-Then define the params the user will be able to define via the DSRI catalog web UI.  `APPLICATION_NAME` is the most important as it will be used everywhere to create the objects and identify the application.
+Then define the **parameters** the user will be able to define in the DSRI catalog web UI when instantiating the application.  `APPLICATION_NAME` is the most important as it will be used everywhere to create the objects and identify the application.

 ```yaml
 parameters: